Fast algorithms for Vizing's theorem on bounded degree graphs: Notation and Preliminaries on Augmenting Chains

 By storing $M(\phi, z)$ as a hash map with key set $V$, we can compute the minimum element of $M(\phi, z)$ in time $O(\Delta)$.
 Therefore, the first loop in Algorithm~\ref{alg:first_fan} can run in $O(\Delta^2)$ time.
 We store $\beta(\cdot)$ and $\mathsf{nbr}(\cdot)$ as hash maps as well.
 Each operation in the \textsf{while} loop takes $O(1)$ time, and so the second loop runs in $O(\Delta)$ time, implying the overall runtime is $O(\Delta^2)$.

 The next algorithm we describe is the \hyperref[alg:next_fan]{Next Fan Algorithm}, Algorithm~\ref{alg:next_fan}.
 It will be used to construct the next fan on every iteration of our procedure for building multi-step Vizing chains; see \S\ref{sec:algorithms} for details.
 This algorithm is borrowed from the paper \cite{GP} by Greb\'ik and Pikhurko, where it is employed in the construction of two-step Vizing chains with desirable properties.
 Algorithm~\ref{alg:next_fan} takes as input a proper partial edge-coloring $\phi$, an uncolored edge $e = xy$ such that $M(\phi, x) \setminus M(\phi, y) \neq \0$, a vertex $x \in e$, and a color $\beta \in M(\phi, y)$.
 The output is a tuple $(F, \delta, j)$ such that: \begin{itemize} \item $F$ is a fan with $\Start(F) = e$ and $\Pivot(F) = x$, \item $\delta \in [\Delta + 1]$ is a color and $j$ is an index such that $\delta \in M(\phi, \vend(F))\cap M(\phi, \vend(F|j))$. \end{itemize} The algorithm is similar to Algorithm \ref{alg:first_fan} with a few minor differences.
 First, we use $\delta(\cdot)$ in place of $\beta(\cdot)$ as a notational change.
-Second, we have a restriction on the choice of $\delta(y)$.
+Second, we have a restriction on the choice of $\delta(y)$, namely that $\delta(y) \neq \beta$; note that as $y$ is incident to an uncolored edge, $|M(\phi, y)| \geq 2$ and so $\delta(y)$ is well-defined.
 Finally, in the loop we additionally check whether $\delta(z) = \beta$, in which case the algorithm returns $(F, \beta, k+1)$.